IamGideonIdoko/traccil-be/README.md

 # Traccil Backend
 [![Commitizen friendly](https://img.shields.io/badge/commitizen-friendly-brightgreen.svg)](http://commitizen.github.io/cz-cli/)

-This is the core backend service for OgaRepair.
+This is the core backend service for Traccil.

 **NB:** This project's dependencies are solely managed with [Yarn](https://yarnpkg.com/) so ensure you have both [Yarn](https://yarnpkg.com/getting-started/install) and Node.js installed.
 If you have [Node.js](https://nodejs.org/en/download) installed.